Have You Got A Problem with Website Image Thieves? Create A Page Exposing Them.

 Is Your Website Image Library Earning Profit From Other People's Photographic Work?

-If you're listed below, yore a low life human scumbag using my images for free advertising profit gain without permission or consent.
+If you're listed below, you're a low life human scumbag using my images for free advertising profit gain without permission or consent.
 Free global publicity and exposure using my images for your own benefit has made you famous for all the wrong reasons.
-You're nothing, but an embarrassing online image thief.
-You have no respect of other people's intellectual property exploiting what's not yours.
-I have more respect for street thieves and highway bandits - may their curse be fully upon you!
+You have zero respect for other people's intellectual property exploiting what's not yours.
+Whatever goes around eventually comes around in full circle.
+I have more respect for street thieves and highway bandits — may their curse be fully upon you!

 didirufus.com website - Beijing China